berisd/VirtualFile/README.md

 file.copy(fileManager.resolveLocalDirectory("."));
 ```

-*) Transfer a directory with the sftp protocol using a site.
-A site defines a place in a network and how to connect there (take for example a website http://www.example.com; you connect there with the http protocol on port 80 (default) to the host www.example.com).
+*) Transfer a directory using the sftp protocol and a site.
+A site defines a network location and how to connect there (take for example a website http://www.example.com; you connect there using the http protocol on port 80 (default) to the host www.example.com).
 Sites can be saved with fileManager.save() and will be available next time you create a filemanager instance.
 ```java
 Site site = Site.create().setHostname("www.beris.at").setProtocol(Protocol.SFTP).setUsername("sshtest")
         .setPassword(TestHelper.readSftpPassword().toCharArray());